U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Experiments

 \subsection{Experimental Setup}

 We conduct 5-fold cross-validation in which the data of 80\% of the subjects are used as training data and 20\% as test data.
-This verification means that the subjects do not overlap between the training and test data.
+This setup ensures that the subjects do not overlap between the training and test data.
 We use 20\% of the training data as validation data for monitoring loss values and tuning hyperparameters.
 In each epoch, samples of 5 seconds (number of frames $F=150$, or a middle frame for face images) are randomly sampled and used for training the model.
 We sample in the same manner during testing, and use the average of these estimated results.
 The hyperparameters of the loss function $\mathcal{L}_{\rm pulse}$ are set to $\alpha=5$, $\beta=10$, and $\gamma=15$.
 The sampling number for MC dropout is set to $T = 10$.
 For BP estimation from rPPG and PPG signals, to prevent the estimated BPs from being concentrated around the mean BP, the training data are doubly oversampled when the SBP is below 110 or above 150 mmHg, or the DBP is below 70 or above 100 mmHg.
 For BP estimation from face images, the images are resized to $H=224$ and $W=224$, and random crop, horizontal flip, color jitter, and grayscale are used as data augmentation.
 The BP values are normalized to mean 0 and standard deviation 1.
 For all models, we train for 30 epochs and use the model at the epoch with the lowest validation loss for testing.
 The optimization algorithm is Adam~\cite{kingma2014adam}, batch size is 128, and learning rates are 1e-3, 1e-3, and 1e-4 for BP estimation from rPPG, PPG signals, and face images, respectively.
-For the small-scale MSPM dataset, we fine-tune all models (including proposed and comparative methods) pre-trained on the large-scale FaceBP dataset using face videos and BPs from the MSPM dataset (see Appendix~C for the effect of pre-training).
+For the small-scale MSPM dataset, all models (including the proposed and comparative methods) are pre-trained on the large-scale FaceBP dataset and subsequently fine-tuned on MSPM using its face videos and corresponding BP labels.
 Our models are implemented with PyTorch~\cite{paszke2019pytorch} and trained on eight A100 or L40S GPUs.
 The training and inference times are short, and the inference can run in about two seconds even on a CPU environment (see Appendix~D).